CollectionBuilder/cb-docs/docs/software/ruby_windows.md

 - Open "Settings" app, click on "Apps & features"
 - In your list of "Apps & features", search for "ruby"
 - Click on your ruby installation, then click "Uninstall"
+- Once the uninstaller finishes, look in your C: drive for the folder "Ruby32-x64" where Ruby was installed.
+Delete this folder to finish cleaning your system.
-- Once the uninstaller finishes, install your new version using RubyInstaller as normal.
+- Install your new version using RubyInstaller as normal.
 Keep in mind, your previous gems and configuration will no longer exist!
 You will have to `gem install bundler jekyll` again to get started.